 Find out What is Coaching?

-Coaching used to evoke images of a man in sportswear on the side-lines with a whistle and a range of tactics to get the team fired up enough to give a great performance.
-The term Coach has been co-opted by the business community; however some of the core objectives have remained the same.
-A coach is still primarily focused upon assisting their protegé to reach the pinnacle of greatness.
-To achieve their full potential — their Personal Best.
+Coaching evokes images of someone on a pitch’s side-lines firing a team up to give a great performance.
+But today, the term Coach has been co-opted by the business community.
+Nevertheless, some of the core objectives have remained the same.
+Indeed, a coach is still primarily focused upon assisting their protegé in reaching the pinnacle of greatness.
+And to achieve their full potential — their Personal Best.
 If you are still wondering ‘What is coaching?’, then read on to see how it applies in today’s business environment.

 What is Coaching?

-A good coach will inspire his team to be their best.
-A good coach will help you to achieve your goals; will help you define your individual learning objectives; will ensure you have all the tools needed to reach the goals you set for yourself.
-Coaching psychology draws upon the time-honoured practice of helping a client to determine their own route to success in life and work, not by dictating steps, but by helping the individual to realise and accept that we are a product of our choices.
-Ultimately, the coach will be redundant, having helped the client to become aware that they are the architect of their future.
-And that they can construct events to their specifications, rather than being swept along in life’s current with the possible chance of being dashed upon the rocks.
+A good coach will inspire his or her team to be their best.
+A good coach will help you to achieve your goals.
+In particular, they will help you define your learning objectives.
+They will also ensure you have all the tools you need to reach the goals you’ve set for yourself.
+Meanwhile, coaching psychology draws upon the time-honored practice of helping a client to determine their route to success.
+And it is not by dictating steps, but by assisting the individual in realising they are a product of their choices.
+Ultimately, the coach becomes redundant.
+That is because the client becomes aware that they are the architect of their future.
+And that they can construct events to their specifications.
+Rather than being swept along in life’s current with the possible chance of being dashed upon the rocks.

 Coaching Psychology Creates Balance

 Modern business coaching training is all about collaboration, about solutions, about achieving a personal best professionally while still maintaining a healthy personal life.
-The definition of coaching is ‘to prompt or urge with instructions,’ and good coaching is all about positive and encouraging prompting to help the individual reach their goal largely through self-motivation and self-realisation.
+The definition of coaching is ‘to prompt or urge with instructions’.
+And good coaching is all about positivity.
+Encouraging the individual to reach their goal mainly through self-motivation and self-realisation.

 A coach in today’s business world will have extensive experience in the field on which they train.
-Specialisation is the key to optimising your coaching experience, and it has never been easier to find someone who understands your niche.
-The best training comes from someone who has been where you are, which makes them uniquely qualified to give advice on your situation and possible career/life choices.
+Specialisation is the key to optimising your coaching experience.
+And it has never been easier to find someone who understands your niche.
+The best training comes from someone who has been where you are.
+That makes them uniquely qualified to advise on your situation and possible career/life choices.

 One-on-One Training Gives Ultimate Results

-A seasoned coach will also be able to utilise materials and situations which the student has been encouraged to bring along as examples of areas they wish to focus upon.
-These will prove far more relevant and therefore more valuable to the student.
-With undivided attention, the coach can proceed at exactly the speed which suits the client.
-We have all attended courses in which we ‘Got it’ right away and were then bored to tears waiting for the others to catch up.
-Conversely, you may also have experienced the stomach-churning panic as everyone around you nods enthusiastically at a concept which you haven’t quite grasped.
-With individual tutoring, better ways to learn present themselves.
+A seasoned coach can also utilise materials and situations that the student brings along.
+For example, areas they wish to focus upon.
+These will prove far more relevant and, therefore, more valuable to the student.
+With undivided attention, the coach can proceed at precisely the speed which suits the client.
+We have all attended courses in which we ‘Got it’ right away.
+Then we were bored to tears waiting for the others to catch up.
+Conversely, you may also have experienced the stomach-churning panic as everyone nodded enthusiastically at a concept you hadn’t grasped.
+With individual tutoring, better ways to learn to present themselves.

 What is your top tip for helping others understand what is coaching?
 Please share your top tip by commenting below.

-For further information, you can find our our Ultimate Guide to Coaching Skills here.
+For further information, you can find our Ultimate Guide to Coaching Skills here.